Best Tips For Scarifying Your Lawn

 Raking

-Raking the LawnNow if your lawn is prone to moss, wet, shaded areas, or even on clay soil, then you will have to do your fair share of raking from time to time.
-Raking can be done by using a manual hand rake (can be a great workout) or using an electric powered lawn rake.
-Naturally the latter is much quicker and easier.
-Some electric machines will allow you to switch the drum between steel blades and tines.
-If you are carrying out raking of your lawn, you will want to use the steel tines with the machine set on a higher level.
+If you’re looking to rake your lawn, there are a few things you should keep in mind.
+First and foremost, you’ll need the right equipment.
+You can choose between a manual hand rake or an electric-powered lawn rake.
+While a manual rake can provide a great workout, an electric rake is much quicker and easier to use.
+Some electric machines even allow you to switch the drum between steel blades and tines.
+If you’re carrying out raking of your lawn, you’ll want to use the steel tines with the machine set on a higher level.

-When raking make sure you, like de-thatching, work in one direction and then in another just off at a slight angle.
+When raking, make sure you work in one direction and then in another just off at a slight angle.
 This will be easier and you will achieve better results.
+It’s important to apply some pressure when pushing the rake into the soil, which will take some physical effort.
+If you want to avoid this, you’re better off getting a rolling push scarifier as they are much easier to use.

 How Often do You Need to Rake or De-thatch?